Patient Empowerment and Patient Rights:

 5-If you have the time, share your experience with others on the Ask a Patient web site.

-6- If you are a senior or are taking care of a senior, consider finding or becoming an elder advocate.
-(See resources below).
+6- If you are a senior or are taking care of a older patient, consider finding or becoming an elder advocate.

 These sites include information for the empowered patient:

 Advocate: Public Citizen's Health Research Group: Health & Safety Initiatives

 Public Citizen advocates for stronger physician accountability; safer, more effective drugs, medical devices and dietary supplements; and equitable health care.